 About this Miso Roasted Japanese Turnips Recipe:

-In terms of the green leaves, while the turnips were roasting in the oven I quickly sautéed them with a little bit of olive oil and white miso paste.
-Similar to spinach, they cooked pretty quickly and released some of their juices.
-I placed the cooked greens in a large bowl and the turnips on top.
-It ended up being a visually appealing side dish that I know I will be serving in the years to come whenever I can get my hands on these beauties.
+It ended up being a visually appealing vegetable side dish recipe that I know I will be serving in the years to come whenever I can get my hands on these beauties.

 Miso Roasted Japanese Turnips